Tatertot5s/CommandCompiler/README.md

 The second command kills all the command block minecart used.

 This works by making an redstone block falling block, with an activator rail falling block riding it, and then a bunch of command block minecarts riding the activator rail, activating them all in order.

+To use the python script, put it in the same folder as a file with some kind of file that has minecraft commands in it (like a .txt file, or .mcfunction) and then specify the name like "functionname.mcfunction", so with the extention.
+You can also optionally write the output to file, but the script will overwrite ALL contents of the file it's told to output to.